 Data that fails to meet the data quality objective will be flagged as such in the database and will not be used in subsequent analysis.
 If this occurs, volunteer protocols and techniques will be reviewed.
 If necessary, protocols will be revised and volunteers will be re-trained.

-14.5 Suspended sediment monitoring
+14.5 Bay Nutrient Monitoring